 One of the reasons why South Korea is such a popular place to teach is because of the highly competitive benefits that are available to new and experienced teachers alike.

-All teachers can expect to receive a free flight to South Korea.
-Airfare expenses are covered by your hiring school and some offer pre-paid flights while others offer an airfare reimbursement that you receive after arriving in Korea.
-Most schools also provide their foreign staff with a return flight home at the end of their contract term.
-Please refer to our Teacher Airfare page for more details.
+All teachers can expect to receive a free flight to South Korea, paid for by your hiring school.
+Some employers still offer pre-paid flights, however, most provide an airfare reimbursement, or entrance allowance, which you receive shortly after arriving.
+Some schools even provide a return flight home at the end of the contract term.

-Schools in Korea typically provide single studio style apartments for their western staff.
-These apartments are offered ‘rent free’ to the teachers and are usually within walking distance of the school.
-The majority of apartments will have the following furnishings; fridge, bed (sometime includes new linens), TV, phone, table, chairs, stove top cooking range and some basic cooking and eating utensils.
-Some apartments also include washing machines and/or an air conditioner.
-Larger cities such as Seoul and Busan tend to offer the smallest apartments.
-Please refer to our Housing in Korea page for more details.
+Schools typically provide single studio style apartments for their western staff.
+The apartments are offered ‘rent free’ but teachers are expected to pay the monthly utility bills like hydro and electric.
+Most apartments are within walking distance of the school campus and come with the following furnishings; fridge, bed and linens, table, chairs, stove top cooking range, basic cooking utensils and a washing machine.
+Many of the apartments will also be equipped with an air conditioner.

-Korean schools are responsible for sponsoring their foreign staff.
-Sponsorship means your E2 work visa (foreign teacher visa) is directly connected to your hiring school.
-The visa is valid for a total of 1 year with an option to have it renewed or extended at the end of your contract term – assuming you’re interested in staying and the school is interested in keeping you.
-Gone2Korea is here to help you through the entire visa application process.
+Schools are responsible for sponsoring their foreign teaching staff.
+Sponsorship means your E2 work visa (English teaching visa) is directly connected to your hiring school.
+The visa is valid for a total of 13 months, however, teachers have the option to extend their visas as many times as they want; assuming they want to stay!

-Day to day living expenses in Korea are noticeably cheaper than western countries.
-Paying monthly utilities, buying groceries and other day-to-day expenses (transportation, entertainment, etc.) are very affordable.
-Many foreigners are able to get by on 900,000 to 1,000,000 KRW a month which means you get to save the rest!
+Day-to-day living expenses in Korea are noticeably cheaper than western countries.
+Monthly utility costs, groceries and other commonplace expenses, including transportation and entertainment, are quite affordable.
+Lots of foreigners live comfortably on 1,000,000 KRW a month which means you get to save the rest!

 Although the jobs are fun, the role tends to require more attention and dedication than many people assume.
 Teaching English in Korea is a challenging job and making sure the students are learning is a big responsibility but incredibly gratifying.